BitgesellOfficial/bitgesell/contrib/guix/INSTALL.md

 ## Optional setup

-At this point, you are set up to [use Guix to build Bitcoin Core](./README.md#usage).
+At this point, you are set up to [use Guix to build Bitgesell Core](./README.md#usage).
 However, if you want to polish your setup a bit and make it "what Guix intended", then read the next few subsections.